-Unfortunately, I found that these neighbourhoods didn’t have an awful lot of personality either.
-Think huge sprawling highways scattered with industrial estates, American style car dealerships and giant billboards and you’re picturing Muscat.
+Unfortunately, these neighbourhoods don’t have an awful lot of personality either.
+Think huge sprawling highways scattered with industrial estates, American-style car dealerships, and giant billboards and you’re picturing Muscat.

 Visit the Sultan Qaboos Grand Mosque

-The Sultan Qaboos Grand Mosque is open to non-Muslim visitors between the hours of 8.00 and 11.00am every day excluding Friday.
+Sultan Qaboos Grand Mosque is open to non-Muslim visitors between the hours of 8.00 and 11.00 am every day excluding Friday.
 Entrance to the mosque is free.

 Visit the Royal Opera House Muscat